CSRG-Group/dcs-notes.github.io/modules/CS139/Primary_Notes/Python.md

 Unlike with many other popular programming languages like Java or C, statements in python do **not** end with a semicolon `;`

 Curly brackets are also **not** used.
-Instead, scope is denoted through the use of indentation.
+Instead, scope (Part of the code in which a specific variable or method can be accessed) is denoted through the use of indentation.
 This means that whitespace in python is also considered code, it does not get removed before interpretation/compilation.

 Outputting to the console is handled using the `print()` function.